RichardBray/color-me-sass/README.md

 ###2.
 Setting Up

+Use `npm install color-me-sass` or `bower install color-me-sass` to get a copy of the package.
+Alternatively [download](http://richbray.me/cms/color-me-sass.zip) a copy.

 If your farmilliar with Sass or LESS this should be a walk in the park.
 Make sure the main `_color-me-sass.scss` file is imported at the very bottom so it will overwrite any similar colour variables you have.